orthanc-mirrors/orthanc-book/Sphinx/source/dicom-guide.rst

 *Note:* Orthanc only implements C-Get as a service class provider (SCP) since version 1.7.0.
-Using C-Get as a service class user (SCU) will only be supported in Orthanc version 1.12.6 (not released yet).
+Using C-Get as a service class user (SCU) is only supported since Orthanc version 1.12.6.

 Using HTTP instead of the DICOM protocol